sophiemachin/markdown_cal/README.md

 #### With Markdown Preview installed

-Pipe the output to a file
+1. Pipe the output to a file

         python2 cal.py > example_output_file.mdown

-Open the file in Sublime Text 3 and type markdown into the Command Palette (Tools > Command Palette).
+2. Open the file in Sublime Text 3 and type markdown into the Command Palette (Tools > Command Palette).

-Select Markdown Preview: Save to html.
+3. Select Markdown Preview: Save to html.
 Choose which styling you want, I usually stick with github.

-This will generate a file with the same name and a .html extension.
+4. This will generate a file with the same name and a .html extension.

 #### Without Markdown Preview installed

-Make sure Sublime Text 3 has the package manager available.
+1. Make sure Sublime Text 3 has the package manager available:

   Tools > Install Package Control

-Then open the Command Palette and type install, and select Package Control: Install Package using the arrow keys and then press return.
+2. Then open the Command Palette and type install, and select Package Control: Install Package using the arrow keys and then press return.

-When the Package Control Manager is open, type Markdown Preview, select and press return.
+3. When the Package Control Manager is open, type Markdown Preview, select and press return.
 The package will be installed.

-TO use the package, type open the Command Pallette and type markdown, and select Markdown Preview: Save to html.
+4. To use the package and generate the html, type open the Command Pallette and type markdown, and select Markdown Preview: Save to html.

-This will generate a file with the same name and a .html extension in the same folder that the source file is in.
+5. This will generate a file with the same name and a .html extension in the same folder that the source file is in.